 The chance of a fetal chromosomal disorder increases as maternal age increases because rates of nondisjunction (failure of chromosomes to separate normally) during meiosis increase.
 Among live births, the rate is about

-An autosomal dominant disorder is suspected if there is a family history in more than one generation; autosomal disorders affect males and females equally.
+An autosomal dominant Autosomal Dominant Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more disorder is suspected if there is a family history in more than one generation; autosomal disorders affect males and females equally.
 If one parent has an autosomal dominant disorder, risk is 50% that the disorder will be transmitted to an offspring.

-For an autosomal recessive disorder to be expressed, an offspring must receive a mutant gene for that disorder from both parents.
+For an autosomal recessive Autosomal Recessive Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more disorder to be expressed, an offspring must receive a pathogenic gene variant for that disorder from both parents.
 Parents may be heterozygous (carriers) and, if so, are usually clinically normal.
-If both parents are carriers, offspring (male or female) are at a 25% risk of being homozygous for the mutant gene and thus affected, 50% are likely to be heterozygous, and 25% are likely to be genetically normal.
+If both parents are carriers, offspring (male or female) are at a 25% risk of being homozygous for the pathogenic gene variant and thus affected, 50% are likely to be heterozygous, and 25% are likely to be genetically normal.
 If only siblings and no other relatives are affected, an autosomal recessive disorder should be suspected.
 Likelihood that both parents carry the same autosomal recessive trait is increased if they are consanguineous.

-Because females have 2 X chromosomes and males have only one, X-linked recessive disorders are expressed in all males who carry the mutation.
+Because females have two X chromosomes and males have only one, X-linked recessive disorders X-Linked Recessive Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more are expressed in all males who carry the pathogenic gene variant.
 Such disorders are usually transmitted through clinically normal, heterozygous (carrier) females.
 Thus, for each son of a carrier female, risk of having the disorder is 50%, and for each daughter, risk of being a carrier is 50%.
 Affected males do not transmit the gene to their sons, but they transmit it to all their daughters, who thus are carriers.
 Unaffected males do not transmit the gene.